 Lentils are safe to give to your dogs.
 In fact, some dog food brands use lentils instead of corn as a filler.
 The worst side effect your dogs can have from eating lentils is gas or slightly loose stools.
 There is no danger of them getting sick.
 However, be careful with giving dogs lentil soup, which may be high in sodium, and can be bad for your dogs.

-Health Benefits of Lentils For Dogs
+Lentils For Dogs

 Lentils are known to be high in starch, which can be a good thing for dogs that have diabetes.
 Also, lentils are a good source of complex carbohydrates, which assist in breaking down simple sugars.